I was taking a shower and I heard the door creak.

 2. Get sleep in order.

 Having a good schedule and a child who can fall asleep independently offers up additional time each day to get things done.
-If you are able to lay your child down awake, it is a huge timesaver!
 If you have a good sleep schedule going, it offers tons of predictability to help you plan your day.

 In our home, we have a 5 minute nap routine and a 30 minute bedtime routine.
 No muss.
 No fuss.